The UK Shared Prosperity Fund

 To access this funding the development of an investment plan was required.
 Meetings with local stakeholders were held to identify local challenges and priority interventions were selected that would meet these needs.

-The investment plan has now been approved by the Department for Levelling Up, Housing and Communities (DLUHC) and payments re being made to local authorities from January 2023 onwards.
+The investment plan has been approved by the Department for Levelling Up, Housing and Communities (DLUHC) and a Local Partnership Group has been established to oversee the fund.

 Interventions included in the UDC Investment Plan are: